Need examples of a baby nighttime routine to do every night? Learn how to establish a consistent evening routine to help your newborn sleep.

 And while off days will happen, the most important factor in an effective routine is its consistency.
-Be as consistent so that if the time comes for you to change plans, your baby will be more willing to oblige.
-Having grown so used to a consistent routine, he’ll see off days as exciting changes to routine, rather than overwhelming disruptions.
+Be consistent so that if the time comes for you to change plans, your baby will be willing to oblige.
+Having grown so used to a consistent routine, he’ll see off days as exciting changes, not overwhelming disruptions.

-Even now, my kids at seven- and three-years-old still have a routine that has evolved over time.
+Even now, my kids still have a routine that has evolved over time.
 We’ve replaced feedings with tucking in blankets, though we still read four books as we did when they were babies.

 I credit routines for accommodating changes or special occasions thrown our way.
 Routines have given my kids a consistent ending to their days, one they’ve come to rely on and expect, for a good night’s sleep.